dhpup/argo101/README.md

 * Click into the GitHub Actions YAML file here: [GitHub Actions CI Steps](.github/workflows/gha.yml)
 * Adjust the env version to 1.21.622
 * Commit changes on GitHub
-* Once the GitHub Actions build completes, you can verify the changes were made to your staging environment YAML here:[Staging Environment Kustomization](nginx/env/stage/kustomization.yaml)
+* Once the GitHub Actions build completes, you can verify the changes were made to your staging environment YAML here: [Staging Environment Kustomization](nginx/env/stage/kustomization.yaml)
 * Sync the changes in the Argo UI

 ### 5. Troubleshooting the deployment.